 More detailed information about the symptoms,

 causes, and treatments of Abdominal Pain is available below.

 Abdominal Pain: Symptoms

 Abdominal pain can be experienced and described in a variety of ways that includes the sensation of burning or pressure in the upper abdomen and chest area.
 People with abdominal pain may also describe the pain as sharp, dull, achy or crampy.
 Abdominal pain can occur in one very small specific area, such as the right lower area of the abdomen with ...more symptoms »

 Abdominal Pain: Treatments

 Treatment plans for abdominal pain are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of abdominal pain and decreases the risk of developing serious ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of abdominal pain and decreases the risk of developing serious complications of ...more treatments »

 Abdominal Pain: Misdiagnosis